Tonyds14/tictactoe_webservice/README.md

 1. store the playername and it's games.
 2. store the games and list the moves performed in that game.
 3. Data will be save in folder "records", with sub-folder "games" and "players"
-4. for the game,
-file name will be the name of the Game/Game ID, and will store the movements made on that game. sample below file Name: "hello.txt" content as follows;
-hello,ton,X,0,2023-08-02 19:11:13
-hello,ton2,O,1,2023-08-02 19:11:15
-hello,ton,X,6,2023-08-02 19:11:16
-hello,ton2,O,4,2023-08-02 19:11:18

-5. for the players.
-file name will be the name of the player, and content will be the games that the player joined. sample below file name: "ton.txt" content as follows;
-hello
-hello1

-add functionality in the front end for user option
+4. add functionality in the front end for user option
 - to list all the games for a player
 - to list all the moves performed on the game.